barryclark/jekyll-now/_posts/2021-10-08-statically-typed-reading-from-fixed-size-buffer.md

 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: 'C++ Metaprogramming: Statically Typed Reading from a Fixed Size Buffer'
+title: 'C++ Metaprogramming: Safer Reading from Buffers'
-comments_id:
+comments_id: 29
 ---

 At work I am currently getting into embedded programming with C. And while there are some things I learned to appreciate about the simplicity of C, two of the things I really miss are templates and serious type safety.
 The constant need for fiddling with arrays of bytes and reinterpreting their contents made me wonder if there is a neat way of doing it in C++.
 This, of course, gives me an excuse to work out my C++ template metaprogramming muscles, which have atrophied somewhat.